 The VCAL aims to provide students with the skills, knowledge and attitudes to make informed choices about pathways to work and further education.
-The principles underpinning the VCAL are: new accredited pathways for secondary students, tailoring a program to suit students' interests, personal development and the development of work related and industry specific skills.
+VCAL allows students to undertake an accredited pathway, a tailored program to suit students' interests, personal development and the development of work related and industry specific skills.
 These principles are within the context of applied learning.
-In the VCAL these principles are shown through the development of knowledge and employability skills that help prepare students for work and for participation in a broader society - family, community and life-long learning and the development of knowledge and skills that assists students to make informed vocational choices and facilitate pathways to further learning and employment.
+In the VCAL, these principles are shown through the development of knowledge and employability skills that help prepare students for work and for participation in a broader society.
+Students will also develop knowledge and skills that assists them to make informed vocational choices and facilitate pathways to further learning and employment.